arnab25120/HazzleFree/README.md

-# 🔧 Haazl – Local Service Marketplace (MERN Stack)
+# 🔧 HazzlFree – Local Service Marketplace (MERN Stack)

 A complete **service marketplace** application built using the **MERN Stack**.
 Users can register as **Service Providers** (e.g., plumbers, electricians) or **Consumers** looking for services.